Mamukelashvili shot at buzzer lifts Seton Hall over Butler

 Butler (19-7, 7-7) had made three 3-pointers in the final 64 seconds to wipe out a five-point deficit.
 Sean McDermott hit the last two, tying the game at 72 with 8.8 seconds left.

-McKnight led the Pirates with 18 points and Myles Powell had 16.
-Mamukelashvili and Romaro Gill added 15 points apiece.
+McKnight led the Pirates with 18 points.
+Powell had 16 and Gill 15 points.

-Kamar Baldwin had 20 to lead the Bulldogs, while Bryce Golden added 17 points before fouling out with 2:19 to play.
+Kamar Baldwin had 20 to lead the Bulldogs, while big man Bryce Golden added 17 points before fouling out with 2:19 to play.

 McKnight hit a 3-pointer to break a 63-all tie with 1:49 to play and Gill slammed home a dunk with 1:04 to go to make it 68-63.